carlosym/docker_meteor_base_app/README.md

 * ( -p ) exposing the container with the port 8080
 * ( --name meteor-base-app ) name of the container

+## Docker : Running container in host machine (Second approach)

+In this second approach we will deploy our app in a Docker container and we will use a MongoDB database as a docker container.
+Then we will have two Docker containers the first for the database and the second one for the web app.

+### Running the database container

+Pulling the [mongo](https://hub.docker.com/_/mongo/) image from docker Hub:

+`docker pull mongo`

+Run mongo image:

+`docker run --name some-mongo -v /Users/carlos/Documents/DevOps/mongo_db/data/db:/data/db -p 27017:27017 -d mongo`

+### Runnig the web app container

+`./run.sh`

+**What is inside the script?**

+`docker run -d --rm  -e ROOT_URL=http://localhost -e MONGO_URL=mongodb://10.80.29.27:27017/meteorbaseapp -p 8080:80  --name meteor-base-app carlosym1/docker_meteor_base_app`

+Parameters:

+* ( -it ) --> Run container in interactive mode
+* ( --rm ) --> Remove volume and container after being executed
+* ( -e ROOT_URL=http://localhost ) --> environment variable with app url
+* ( -e MONGO_URL=mongodb://10.80.130.86:27017/meteor ) --> environment variable with mongodb url (!!!
+Check the ip of your host machine)
+* ( -p ) exposing the container with the port 8080
+* ( --name meteor-base-app ) name of the container